hashlookup/private-search-set/README.md

 - Watermarking and tracking down potential leak of a private search set (PSS)
 - Offline private search
 - Flexible meta-format to describe and extend the private search set (PSS)

+## Use-cases

+- Improved privacy and security for users and organisations willing to participate in information sharing communities
+- Reduced risk of data breaches and leaks of cyber threat intelligence
+- Increased ability to protect sensitive information or information which could be abused such as CSAM (Child Sexual Abuse Material) or personal information leak
+- Enhanced ability to share information with trusted parties without compromising privacy

 ## Overview of creation and lookup of PSS